nacion

 The discovery of six previous funerary sites had already cast some light on the hierarchical civilization known as Gran Coclé in Central Panama.
 Back in the 1930s, in the Sitio Conte archaeological site, multiple discoveries had shown how the area of the Parita Bay had seen important social and economic developments starting from 700 AD.

 Julia Mayo, a local archaeologist, explains how the findings in tomb T7 confirm the existence of patterns in the El Caño necropolis which were first detected in earlier excavations.
-Namely:1) Mass graves pointing to the existence of collective suicides of human sacrifices;
+Namely:

 2) Funerary artefacts suggesting that burials were somewhat elaborated ceremonies.